Key data on barriers to HCV care and strategies to improve engagement with care in BIPOC populations (35 minutes)

 Johns Hopkins University School of Medicine

 New Haven, Connecticut

 The goal of this activity is to improve clinicians’ competence in recognizing and combatting racial disparities in care for persons with or at risk of HIV, HBV, and HCV infection.

 This program is intended for physicians, pharmacists, registered nurses, and other healthcare providers who provide care for patients with or at risk of HIV, HBV, or HCV.

 Upon completion of this activity, participants should be able to:

-- Identify the barriers that hinder successful, sustained engagement with HIV and viral hepatitis treatment and prevention services among BIPOC and migrant populations
+- Identify the barriers that hinder successful, sustained engagement with HCV treatment and prevention services among BIPOC and migrant populations

-- Apply plans to improve engagement across the care continuum for HIV and viral hepatitis by combatting race-related barriers
+- Apply plans to improve engagement across the care continuum for HCV by combatting race-related barriers

 Joint Accreditation Statement

 In support of improving patient care, Clinical Care Options, LLC (CCO) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.